lsndr/yuow/README.md

 }
 ```

-The example above implies that you already have `Order` entity and `OrderRepository` implemented.
-Check the [Repository](#repository) section for more details on how to implement a repository.
+The example above assumes that you already have the `Order` entity and `OrderRepository` implemented.
+See the [Repository](#repository) section for more details on how to implement a repository.

 ## Repository